 Trains Abergavenny (8miles).
 Nearest buses Crickhowell.

-This accommodation is available to individuals, is a Green Business Award Winner and is on the present or past youth hostel page, the Beacons Way, the Cambrian Way and the Brecon Beacons National Park.
+This accommodation is near mountains, is in a National Park, is available to individuals, is a Green Business Award Winner and is on the present or past youth hostel page, the Beacons Way, the Cambrian Way and the Brecon Beacons National Park.

 News & Offers

 Close to so much outdoor action and yet nestled in a peaceful haven.

 Wern Watkin bunkhouse in the Brecon Beacons sleeps 30 and is available to groups and individuals.
 Particularly suitable for outdoor pursuits, they can provide links to a range of activites with qualified instructors – especially exciting is the proximity to Llangattock cave complex (one of Europe’s most elaborate cave systems).